-- 172. (1) This Constitution shall be cited as the Interim Constitution of Warrap State, 2008; its English and Arabic versions are equally official and authentic.
+- 172. (1) This Constitution shall be cited as the Interim Constitution of Central Equatoria State, 2008; its English and Arabic versions are equally official and authentic.
 In case of any contradiction between the English and Arabic texts, the English text shall be authoritative as English was the language of the drafting of this Constitution.
-Any reference to the masculine gender in the Arabic text also denotes the feminine gender. - (2) Pursuant to the provisions of Article 26 (1) (a) of the Interim National Constitution and upon the adoption of this Constitution by the State Assembly, this Constitution shall be presented to the Ministry of Legal Affairs and Constitutional Development, Government of Southern Sudan to assess its compatibility with the Interim Constitution of Southern Sudan and the Interim National Constitution. - (3) This Constitution shall come into force on the date of its signature by the Governor of the State.
+Any reference to the masculine gender in the Arabic text also denotes the feminine gender. - (2) Pursuant to the provisions of Article 26 (1) (a) of the Interim National Constitution and upon the adoption of this Constitution by the State Legislative Assembly, this Constitution shall be presented to the Southern Sudan Ministry of Legal Affairs and Constitutional Development to assess its compatibility with the Interim Constitution of Southern Sudan, which shall then present it to the National Ministry of Justice.
+The National Ministry of Justice shall, within two weeks from the date of receipt of this Constitution, declare its compatibility with the Interim Constitution of Southern Sudan and the Interim National Constitution. - (3) This Constitution shall come into force on the date of its signature by the Governor of the State.

-Amendment of the Constitution
+Amendment of this Constitution

 173. This Constitution shall not be amended unless the proposed amendment is approved by two-thirds of all members of the State Assembly and only after the introduction of the draft amendment at least two months prior to the deliberations.

 Any amendment must be consistent with the Comprehensive Peace Agreement, the Interim National Constitution and the Interim Constitution of Southern Sudan.